-The Principal will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.
+The Principal will also invite visitors from outside the school, such as school nurses, to provide support and training to staff teaching RSE.

 11. Monitoring arrangements

 The delivery of RSE is monitored by Mrs P Scattergood through: planning scrutinies; learning walks; lesson observations and work scrutiny.